mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 ## Heist
+Bellflower needs to leave some supplies for Hyacinth and a note

 ### Lily's golf cart
 Chrys knew Bellflower went on a horse - she'd notice the extra golf cart.
 Maybe she assumes Aimee and Madison arrived separately?
 Maybe I can make Aimee and Madison crowd into a one-person transit thing?
 Or maybe there isn't an extra golf cart, and Lily took a horse but had to tether it at the edge of the crater.
 If so, Bellflower should remember that Aimee mentioned wanting to avoid her internship supervisor.